grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # (experimental) Delay before initiating requests to further ingesters when
 # request minimization is enabled and the initially selected set of ingesters
 # have not all responded.
-Ignored if -querier-minimize-ingester-requests is not
+Ignored if -querier.minimize-ingester-requests is not
 # enabled.
-# CLI flag: -querier.ingester-query-hedging-delay
+# CLI flag: -querier.minimize-ingester-requests-hedging-delay
-[ingester_query_hedging_delay: <duration> | default = 3s]
+[minimize_ingester_requests_hedging_delay: <duration> | default = 3s]

 # The number of workers running in each querier process.
 This setting limits the
 # maximum number of concurrent queries in each querier.